Hearts4Vegas Touring Exhibition

 On The Horizon

-Featuring the Artwork of Etty Yaniv
+Featuring the artwork of Etty Yaniv

-Charleston Height Arts Center Gallery | Oct.
+Charleston Height Arts Center Gallery, 800 S. Brush St. | Oct.
 4-Jan.
 5, 2019

 In her recent installation works, Yaniv draws on patterns from nature and images from daily life, altogether forming hybrid landscapes that blur the line between the real and the imagined, the organic and the artificial, the chaotic and the orderly.
 The multiple layers of repurposed materials reflect her preoccupation with ephemeral materials—recycled, torn, stacked, manipulated—alluding to obsolescence, ecology, and transience.